dvdocumentation/simplebase/README.rst

 SimpleBase is a JSON based serverless database with improved performance on key operations

-The strength of document-oriented NoSQL DBMS is their natural simplicity, but they are usually not very fast (unless they are serious server DBMS like MongoDB).
-SimpleBase fixes performance issues in critical areas
+The strength of document-oriented NoSQL database is their natural simplicity, but they are usually not very fast (unless they are serious server databases like MongoDB etc).
+SimpleBase solves performance issues in critical areas.
+This way we get ease of development and performance in one package.

 * **Instant addition** of new records to collections, regardless of the size of the collection due to a special storage architecture
 * Faster work with operations, due to the fact that it is **not required to encode / decode the entire collection** (which can be very large)
 * Collections are always **stored in RAM** with concurrency change tracking: data is re-read from disk only if it has been changed by another process
 * **ACID for multi-user and multi-threading**
 * Two types of indexes for key types of queries - a **hash index** and a **special B-tree** for full-text search
 * Support for **transactions** (sessions)
 * MongoDB-like syntax, incl.
 100% similar query language
 * Written in **pure python**, only about 1800 lines

 Why SimpleBase?
 ------------------

 It was written for situations where you need to organize a local database without a server with a JSON-oriented interface.
 But at the same time, increased performance requirements: for large collections (1000000+ documents in the collection), fast, almost instantaneous execution of some operations is required:

-• Add a new document to the collection with 1000000 documents - 0.007 seconds, with 2000000 documents - also 0.0007 seconds - ie. operation time does not depend on the size of the table
+* Add a new document to the collection with 1000000 documents - 0.007 seconds, with 2000000 documents - also 0.0007 seconds - ie. operation time does not depend on the size of the table
-• Find an element by equality in a collection with 1000000+ entries in 1-2 microseconds
+* Find an element by equality in a collection with 1000000+ entries in 1-2 microseconds
-• Organize real-time search by occurrence of a string across a large collection without friezes
+* Organize real-time search by occurrence of a string across a large collection without friezes

 .. code-block:: Python

-  from simplebase import SimpleBase,DBSession
+  from pysimplebase import SimpleBase,DBSession

   #creatig database
   db = SimpleBase("samples_db")